calpoly-iandunn/csc371/syllabus.md

 ## Catalog Description:

-In‐depth study of game design including rules, player interaction, and storytelling.
+In-depth study of game design including rules, player interaction, and storytelling.
 Exploration of effective use of sound, art, and game controls in creating meaningful play.
-Development of fully functioning and engaging games, following standard domain‐specific software development processes and using physical prototyping and playtesting.
-Current, industry‐tested game engines.
+Development of fully functioning and engaging games, following standard domain-specific software development processes and using physical prototyping and playtesting.
+Current, industry-tested game engines.
 3 lectures, 1 laboratory.
-Prerequisite: CSC 103.
+Prerequisite: CSC 102 & 103, or CSC 202 & 203.

 ## Course Overview: